Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 The rest of this guide breaks down the different sub-sections of the trainer config file and explains the possible settings for each.

+**NOTE:** The configuration file format has been changed from 0.17.0 and onwards.
+To convert an old set of configuration files (trainer config, curriculum, and sampler files) to the new format, a script has been provided.
+Run `python config/upgrade_config.py -h` in your  console to see the script's usage.

 ### Behavior Configurations

 The primary section of the trainer config file is a